 Easy Korean Egg Salad Sandwich with Microwave

 I’m going to share a Korean bakery cafe-style egg salad sandwich recipe with you, featuring a soft and nutty egg mayo salad tucked inside a crispy croissant.
-You won’t want to miss this ultra-easy, secret recipe — there’s no hassle of boiling eggs, and it’s ready in just 5 minutes with a microwave!
+You won’t want to miss this ultra-easy, secret recipe.
+There’s no hassle of boiling eggs, and it’s ready in just 5 minutes with a microwave!

 egg salad sandwich, egg mayo